safoora-kounain-22/Advanced-Spotify-Dashboard/README.md

 Release Year
 Song Duration
 Popularity Score
-Explicit / Non-Explicit Classification
+Explicit and Non-Explicit Songs
-5. Features & Highlights
+5. ✨ Features / Highlights
-🔍 Business Problem
+• Business Problem

-With thousands of songs and artists available on streaming platforms, understanding listener preferences and identifying popular content becomes challenging.
+Streaming platforms contain thousands of songs and artists, making it difficult to identify trends and understand listener preferences using raw data.

-Questions such as:
+Key questions include:

 Which artists have the highest number of songs?
-Which songs are most popular?
+Which songs are the most popular?
 How does popularity change over time?
-What percentage of songs are explicit versus non-explicit?
+What percentage of songs are explicit and non-explicit?

-cannot be easily answered using raw data alone.

-6. Goal of the Dashboard
+• Goal of the Dashboard

+To deliver an interactive visual tool that:

+Enables users to analyze Spotify music data.
-Analyze artist and song performance.
+Tracks artist and song performance.
-Monitor popularity trends over time.
+Identifies popularity trends over time.
-Compare album types and release years.
-Provide interactive music insights using visual analytics.
+Provides insights into music consumption patterns.
+• Walkthrough of Key Visuals
-7. Key KPIs
+Key KPIs (Left Panel)
 Total Songs: 789
 Total Artists: 342
 Average Duration: 3 Minutes
 Average Popularity: 90
-8.Dashboard Highlights
 Songs and Artist Panel

-Displays songs along with their respective artists and album covers.
+Displays songs along with album covers and artist information.

 Songs by Album Type

-Analyzes the distribution of songs across album categories such as singles, albums, and compilations.
+Analyzes the distribution of songs across singles, albums, and compilations.

 Explicit vs Non-Explicit Songs